Bluebell walk around Gatton Park

 The path bears to your right and 50 yards further on is the first black Discover Gatton post.
 Follow the path round to the left.
 The path has a stony surface - the old carriage road to Gatton Hall.
 The path descends slightly and gives you a lovely view over the parkland on your right hand side.
 Continue down the path to a triangular piece of grass with another black way marker in the middle.
 Three paths meet here, take the path to the left and you will come to a seat with another wonderful view to the right.

 Continue along the path down the slope.
 In spring this is a lovely route with sunshine coming through the trees.
 The path is lined with yew trees planted along the left side and on the right there is a woodland of sycamore with some ash and birch.
 A path joins from the left by an isolated yew tree and another path joins from the right by a pair of twinned beech trees.
 Carry straight on until you reach Tower Lodge at the bottom.
 This marks one of the old entrances to the park.

 Not a native British tree, the sycamore was widely planted in the 18th century as the timber is hard with a fine grain, making it very suitable for the expanding furniture and cabinet-making industries of the Georgian period.
 The trees along this path have been coppiced, ie cut at the base to produce more stems for harvesting.
-It can grow on poor soils, as at Gatton, and seeds freely shedding the little ‘helicopters’ in autumn.
+It can grow on poor soils, as at Gatton, and seeds by freely shedding little ‘helicopters’ in autumn.

 At Tower Lodge turn right along the tarmac road.
 You’ll see a marker post for the North Downs Way on the right hand verge.
 The fence on the left marks the boundary to the school.
 You’ll come to a black iron gate.
 Just to the right here is a nice spot to view the parkland and maybe take a photo.
 You’ll see the millennial stones here also on the right.